Natural inflation in Palatini $F(R)$: Conclusions

 \section{Conclusions}

 We have analyzed natural inflation within the Palatini $F(R)$ framework, considering $F(R) = R + \alpha R^n$.
 Our results show that for $n < 2$, the model can improve upon the predictions of standard natural inflation, particularly for $M \gtrsim 10$ and $7/4 \lesssim n \leq 2$, with $\alpha$ lying within an appropriate $n$-dependent range.
-In this regime, the predictions for $r$ and $n_s$ can satisfy the constraints from the BICEP/\emph{Keck} and/or ACT combinations.\\
+In this regime, the predictions for $r$ and $n_s$ can satisfy the constraints from the BICEP/\emph{Keck} and/or ACT combinations.
 For $n > 2$, however, the allowed values of $\alpha$ are constrained by the observed scalar amplitude $A_s = 2.1 \cdot 10^{-9}$ and by the consistency of the equation of motion of the auxiliary field (Eq.~\ref{eq:EoMzeta}), which limits the contribution of the higher-order term to the inflationary dynamics.
 Consequently, $r$ remains relatively high and $n_s$ does not shift sufficiently, preventing full agreement with observational constraints.
-Partial agreement can only be achieved for $n \rightarrow 2$, if $M \gtrsim 6$ and $\alpha \gtrsim 10^8$.\\
+Partial agreement can only be achieved for $n \rightarrow 2$, if $M \gtrsim 6$ and $\alpha \gtrsim 10^8$. \\ Clearly, the $n<2$ is strongly favored over the $n>2$ case.
+However, the $n<2$ scenario still requires relatively tuned values for $n$ which are less natural choices than just $n=2$.
+On the other hand, with $7/4 < n < 2$, larger $n_s$ area can be covered at a given $M$, by varying $\alpha$.

+An additional implication of our analysis is that a viable inflationary phase occurs only if the axion decay constant is transPlanckian.
+This requirement is a well known shortcoming of natural inflation scenarios, which cannot be solved by our construction.
+Realizing an effective super-Planckian scale ordinarily demands additional structure, such as alignment mechanisms, kinetic mixing effects, or multiple axion fields (see e.g. \cite{Pajer:2013fsa} and refs therein).
+Such a completion is beyond the purpose of our work and reserve a comprehensive ultraviolet embedding for future analyses.

 These results highlight that Palatini $F(R)$ corrections can resolve the compatibility issues of natural inflation with observations, but only within specific parameter ranges.